List of Friday the 13th characters: Chewie

-Chad "Chewie" Wong joins his friends for a fun filled weekend at Trent's summer home on Crystal Lake.
+Chewie joins his friends for a fun filled weekend at Trent's summer home on Crystal Lake.
 Chewie passes the time getting stoned and playing games.
 After breaking a chair, he is directed to the tool shed by Trent to get some tools.
 In the shed, he bumps into Jason, who stabs him under the chin with a screwdriver.
 Driving the screwdriver deeper into his skull, Jason hangs Chewie's body from the ceiling after killing him.